ghifarit53/daycula-vim/README.md

 ## About

-A dark, vivid and calming colorscheme for Vim, with ports for other code editor and terminal coming soon
+Daycula is a dark, vivid and calming colorscheme for Vim, with ports for other code editor and terminal coming soon

 This colorscheme works best with [vim-polyglot](https://github.com/sheerun/vim-polyglot), please install it first